sld-columbia/esp/README.md

 In addition to processor cores, ESP embeds accelerator design examples created with Stratus HLS in SystemC, and Chisel.

+Furthermore, ESP can serve as a platform to integrate third-party IP blocks.
+As an example, ESP integrates the NVDIA Deep Learning Accelerator [NVDLA](http://nvdla.org/), which can be placed on any ESP accelerator tile.

 A [Quick Start Guide](https://www.esp.cs.columbia.edu/docs) is available on the [Open-ESP website](https://www.esp.cs.columbia.edu).
 Complete documentation and tutorials will be released periodically to help users get the most out of ESP.